redis-stack/redis-stack-docs/docs/stack/get-started/vector-database.md

 }
 ```

-The `description` field is particularly interesting since it consists of a free-form textual description of a bicycle.
+The `description` field is particularly interesting since it contains a free-form textual description of a bicycle.

 ###  1. Fetch the demo data
-You need to first fetch the bikes dataset as a JSON array:
+You need to first fetch the demo dataset as a JSON array:

 {{< clients-example search_vss get_data />}}